Types of data visualizations#

 plt.show()

-level of our data set.
+The above plot displays the counts of job and education level of our data set.
 Heat maps are generally easy to understand because viewers can quickly point out extremes based on darker or lighter boxes.
 Here, we easily see people with management jobs have a high count of having a tertiary level education in our data set.
 You can think of heat maps as illustrating three dimensions: the x-axis, the y-axis, and the color gradient (which is usually a numerical feature).

 Delete table